Longevity

 - I have a [shoulder / back / knee] thing.
 Is this for me?

-- If it's been managed and you train around it, yes — the plan ships joint-priming sequences for the four most common adult-onset pain patterns.
+- If it's been managed and you train around it, yes — every session opens with joint-priming work for the four areas that complain first after 40: shoulders, hips, knees, low back.
+If anything sharpens during a session, the plan's regressions are the move.
 If it's active or undiagnosed, see your medical provider first, and consider The Comeback as a re-entry program.

 - Do I need to sleep eight hours to do this program?